Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 Rams stats and trends

-- Los Angeles has played 12 games, with five wins against the spread.
+- In Los Angeles' 12 games this season, it has five wins against the spread.

-- Los Angeles' games this year have hit the over on six of 12 set point totals (50%).
+- Los Angeles' games this season have gone over the point total six times in 12 opportunities (50%).

-- Los Angeles is 5-5 against the spread and 8-2 overall when the team notches more than 18.7 points.
+- When Los Angeles records more than 18.7 points, it is 5-5 against the spread and 8-2 overall.

-- When Los Angeles churns out over 318.8 yards, the team is 5-6 against the spread and 8-3 overall.
+- In games that Los Angeles totals over 318.8 yards, the team is 5-6 against the spread and 8-3 overall.

-- The Rams have turned the ball over 14 times, nine fewer times than the Cardinals have forced turnovers (23).
+- The Rams have 14 giveaways this season, while the Cardinals have 23 takeaways.

 Home and road insights

-- At home this season, Arizona has two wins against the spread and is 3-2 overall.
+- Arizona has covered the spread twice at home, and is 3-2 overall there, this season.

-- At home, as 3-point favorites or greater, the Cardinals have two wins ATS (2-3).
+- At home, the Cardinals have two wins ATS (2-3) as 2.5-point favorites or more.

-- This season, in five home games, Arizona has hit the over twice.
+- Arizona has hit the over twice in five home games this year.

-- Away from home, Los Angeles has two wins against the spread and is 4-2 overall.
+- Los Angeles is 4-2 overall, with two wins against the spread, away from home.

-- This season, in three of six away games Los Angeles has gone over the total.
+- In three of six road games this year, Los Angeles has hit the over.

 Powered by Data Skrive.